Charles Paul de Kock: Literary reputation

 By 1830, de Kock was one of the most popular authors in Europe.
-His books typically sold 2–3,000 copies, while Balzac, George Sand, and Eugene Sue were fortunate to sell more than 1,000 of theirs.
+His books typically sold 2–3,000 copies, while Balzac, George Sand, and Eugène Sue were fortunate to sell more than 1,000 of theirs.

 According to Théophile Gautier, "There never was an author more popular in the real meaning of the word.
 He was read by everybody, by the statesman as well as by the commercial traveller and the schoolboy, by the great ladies in society and by the grisettes."
 According to William Thackeray, in 1841, "The French writer whose works are best known in England is Monsieur Paul de Kock."
 But, he cautioned, "Talk to a French educated gentleman about this author, and he shrugs his shoulders, and says it is pitoyable."